bbnowhere/campusqr/README.md

 ## Installation User Guide for the website

 Step1 : Configure the Apache server and MYSQL database on your server as per operating system.
-The below is the link of installation instructions in CentOS server.
+Below is the link of installation with instructions in CentOS server.

 https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-centos-7